|Club||Jamie Stack||South Jersey Rowing Club||Pennsauken||-|

 Currently coxing our lightweight 1V4+

 I have developed a close bond with my team and feel that the work we do both on and off the river has brought us together, as I enjoy coxing the boys on my boat and developing my skills to make them faster, beat other boats, and improve our relationship.
-I want to continue to interact and work with other athletes with the same interest in making themselves better for themselves and their team.
+I want to continue to interact and work with other athletes with the same interest in making themselves better for themselves and their team in a more advanced, committed environment.

 As a coxswain, I have to be a leader.
 I must be willing to step up and put my foot down when something is wrong, and I have to be a quick thinker.